Estimating the quadratic covariation matrix from noisy observations: Local method of moments and efficiency: Introduction

 Our proposed estimator builds on a locally constant approximation of the continuous-time model \eqref{E1} with equi-distant blocks across all dimensions.
 We show that the errors induced by this approximation vanish asymptotically.
-Empirical local Fourier coefficients allow for a simple moment estimator for the block-wise spot covolatility matrix.
-The final estimator then corresponds to a generalized method of moments estimator of $\int_0^1 \Sigma(t)\, dt$, computed as a weighted sum of all individual local estimators (across spectral frequencies and time).
+Empirical local Fourier coefficients allow for a simple moment estimator for the block-wise spot co-volatility matrix.
+The final estimator then corresponds to a generalised method of moments estimator of $\int_0^1 \Sigma(t) \,dt$, computed as a weighted sum of all individual local estimators (across spectral frequencies and time).
 Asymptotic efficiency of the resulting LMM estimator is shown to be achieved by an optimal weighting scheme based on the Fisher information matrices of the underlying local moment estimators.

-As a result of the non-commutativity of the Fisher information matrices, the LMM estimator for one element of the covariation matrix generally depends on {\em all} entries of the underlying local covariances.
+As a result of the noncommutativity of the Fisher information matrices, the LMM estimator for one element of the covariation matrix generally depends on \textit{all} entries of the underlying local covariances.
 Consequently, the volatility estimator in one dimension substantially gains in efficiency when using data of all other potentially correlated processes.
 These efficiency gains in the multi-dimensional setup constitute a fundamental difference to the case of i.i.d. observations of a Gaussian vector where the empirical variance of one component is an efficient estimator.
-Here, using the other entries cannot improve the variance estimator unless the correlation is known, cf. the classical Example 6.6.4 in Lehmann and Casella \cite{LehmannCasella}.
-This finding is natural for covariance estimation under non-homogeneous noise and because of its general interest we shall discuss a related i.i.d. example in Section \ref{sec:1b}.
-The possibility of these efficiency gains in specific cases has been announced by the authors several years ago and is also discussed in Shephard and Xiu \cite{xiu} and Liu and Tang \cite{qmle}, but a general view and a lower bound were missing.
+Here, using the other entries cannot improve the variance estimator unless the correlation is known; cf. the classical Example 6.6.4 in Lehmann and Casella \cite{LehmannCasella}.
+This finding is natural for covariance estimation under nonhomogeneous noise and because of its general interest we shall discuss a related i.i.d. example in Section~\ref{sec:1b}.
+The possibility of efficiency gainshas been known in specific cases for quite a while, which was then also discussed in Shephard and Xiu \cite{xiu} and Liu and Tang \cite {qmle}, but until now a general view and a precise lower bound were missing.